jax-ml/jax/jax/experimental/jax2tf/README.md

 in the original function.

-The jax2tf converter has an option ``with_gradient=False`` to skip the custom gradients and wrap instead the converted function with ``tf.raw_ops.PreventGradient`` to generated an error in case a gradient computation is attempted.
+The jax2tf converter has an option ``with_gradient=False`` to skip the custom gradients and wrap instead of the converted function with ``tf.raw_ops.PreventGradient`` to generate an error in case a gradient computation is attempted.

 SavedModels enables saving custom derivative rules by using the `experimental_custom_gradients` option: